Burji Zone

-Burji is one of the woredas in the Southern Nations, Nationalities, and Peoples' Region (SNNPR) of Ethiopia.
-Prior to 2011, Burji was not part of any Zone in the SNNPR and was therefore considered a Special woreda, an administrative subdivision which is similar to an autonomous area.
+Burji Zone is one of the zones in the South Ethiopia Regional State of Ethiopia.
+In August 2023 Burji special Woreda got zonal status upon the formation of South Ethiopia Region.
 In 2011, the Segen Area Peoples Zone was established, which includes Burji woreda and the 3 former special woredas surrounding it.
-It is named for the Burji people, who have their homeland in this woreda.
-Burji is bordered on the east and south by the Oromia Region, on the west by the Konso special woreda, and on the north by the Amaro special woreda.
+It is named for the Burji people, who have their homeland in this zone.
+Burji is bordered on the east and south by the Oromia Region, on the west by the Konso Zone, and on the north by the Amaro Zone.
 The administrative center of Burji is Soyama.

 Burji has 86 kilometers of all-weather roads and 20 kilometers of dry-weather roads, for an average road density of 80 kilometers per 1000 square kilometers.